-It was in 1965 that Bob Summers drove 'Goldenrod' to a new world land speed record - 409mph!
-History was made at the Bonneville Salt Flats - Utah's mythical Mecca of straight-line speed.
+It was in 1965 that Bob Summers drove Goldenrod to a new world land speed record of 409mph.
+The backdrop was the Bonneville Salt Flats - Utah's Mecca of straight-line speed.
 What set Goldenrod apart from many of its rivals was its relative orthodoxy.
-It was, quintessentially, a 'car' ... albeit, one which pushed the automotive envelope!
-Whereas some of its contemporaries were borderline, at best, Goldenrod proudly proclaimed its 'roadster' credentials.
+It was, quintessentially, a car ... albeit, one which pushed the automotive envelope.
+Whereas some of its contemporaries were borderline, at best, Goldenrod proudly declared its roadster credentials.

 Key to that claim was its engine.
-To wit, a 6.9 Chrysler V8.
-Well, actually, four 6.9 Chrysler V8s!
-The first two turned the front wheels - the third and fourth, the rear.
+To wit, a 6.9-litre Chrysler V8.
+Well, actually, four 6.9-litre Chrysler V8s!
+Two of them turned the front wheels - the other two, the rear.
 Their combined output was 2,400bhp.
 And they were not even supercharged.
-Now, that is engineering!
-They were, however, fuel-injected - as you would expect.
+Now, that is efficient engineering!
+Saying that, they were fuel-injected.

 But, Goldenrod was about more than pure power!
-Its aerodynamics were just as important.
+Aerodynamics were just as important.
 The car was assembled in Ontario, California - by driver Summers, and his brother Bill.
 Sensibly, Bob built a mock-up, beforehand.
 It was this scaled-down model that first caught Chrysler's eye.
 Summers was sure that his dream could be realised.
 And - after studying the mock-up - Chrysler agreed.
-The green light was lit, and Goldenrod began to take shape.
+The green light was given - and Goldenrod began to take shape.
 Its length alone - all 10 missile-like metres of it - buoyed Chrysler with confidence.
 Summers explained that Goldenrod's weight was to its advantage.
 It would force its aluminium wheels - shod, as they were, in Firestone tyres - solidly into the salt, he said.
-And he was right!
+He was proved right.
 Goldenrod duly snatched back the land speed record from Brit Donald Campbell.
-It was almost 40 years since the USA were fastest four-wheelers on Earth.
-Goldenrod shot straight out of 'hot rod' heaven!
-A shining example of mankind's need for speed.
+It was almost 40 years since the USA had made the fastest four-wheeler on Earth.
+Goldenrod had been shot down from hot rod heaven - expressly for the purpose.
+A shining example of America's need for speed!